4blacktop/miracas/README.md

 # miracas
 Phonegap Cordova Hybrid Mobile App.
-It is a webview wrapper with additional fucntionlaity so stores approve it.
+It is a webview wrapper with additional fucntionality so stores approve it.